 Your company chose to hire you because they saw something special in you.
 As you begin your new job, highlight your strengths and try to demonstrate how they can help your team, and the company, reach its goals.

-While you’re playing to your strengths, you can also to assess the areas where you can improve.
+While you’re playing to your strengths, you can also assess the areas where you can improve.
 There is always a learning curve when you begin a new position.
-Fortunately, many companies offer skills building training in a variety of formats—such as tutorials, seminars, or classes.
-In addition to company provided training, you can take advantage of online courses and or communities where you can hone your skills independently.
+Fortunately, many companies offer skills-building training in a variety of formats—such as tutorials, seminars, or classes.
+In addition to company-provided training, you can take advantage of online courses and or communities where you can hone your skills independently.

 As you begin to navigate your new role, take stock of the tasks and responsibilities that seem difficult or new to you.
 Perhaps you struggle with Excel or are unfamiliar with certain tools and programs your new company uses.
 Make time to talk to your manager or HR team to find out what type of resources are available to help you learn.
 Once identified, set aside some time so that you can get up to speed.

 8. Find opportunities to rise to the occasion.